 WCEU Media Partners for the first time

 Being a media partner is not that easy because, once you get on board, you need to deliver.
-After all, you take full responsibility for creating content that promotes the event.
+After all, you take full responsibility for creating content that gets people excited for the main event!

 From the moment we entered this adventure, we kept in touch with the PR team weekly, if not more often.
 We tried to keep pace with all the important news and announcements by sharing them with our audience on social media.